Are Screenshots Admissible in Court? (2026): Why They Fail and How to Fix It

 - Server metadata including domain TLS certificate

-III. eIDAS 2 and "Electronic Ledgers"
+IV. eIDAS 2 and "Electronic Ledgers"

 In May 2024, EU Regulation 2024/1183, known as eIDAS 2, came into force.
 This legislation introduces a revolutionary concept for digital evidence: Qualified Electronic Ledgers.

-What is a Qualified Electronic Ledger?
+What is eIDAS 2 and what are Qualified Electronic Ledgers?

 "A qualified electronic ledger shall enjoy the presumption of the uniqueness and authenticity of the data it contains, of the accuracy of their date and time, and of their sequential chronological ordering within the ledger."